 Skip to content

-Plexus is a web-based platform which simplifies access to and usage of the infrastructure available in AAC.
-It provides a ready-to-use set of applications for the wide range of AMD accelerators, including solutions for AI/ML workloads, high-performance computing, data analytics, and visualization.
+Plexus is a web-based platform that simplifies access to and usage of the infrastructure available in AMD Accelerator Cloud (AAC).
+It provides a ready-to-use set of applications for a wide range of AMD accelerators, including solutions for AI/ML workloads, high-performance computing, data analytics, and visualization.

 • Slurm Clusters: Execute containerized workloads on traditional HPC infrastructure with job scheduling and resource management.